getify/Functional-Light-JS/ch2.md

 If you name your function expressions, the name is always used.
 So if you use a good name like `handleProfileClicks` instead of `foo`, you'll get much more helpful stack traces.

-As of ES6, anonymous function expressions can be aided by *name inferencing*.
+As of ES6, anonymous function expressions are in certain cases aided by *name inferencing*.
 Consider:

 ```js
 var x = function(){};